How to Select a Digital Bench Scale

 As Maria sings in “The Sound of Music” let’s start at the very beginning.
 Setup instructions for Kern analytical balances offered by Tovatech stress the importance of location, which ideally will be permanent.

-Before unpacking the precision scale select a firm level surface remote from extreme heat, temperature fluctuations, direct sunlight, drafts, high humidity, vapors, dust and vibration. … Read the rest
+Before unpacking the precision scale select a firm level surface remote from extreme heat, temperature fluctuations, direct sunlight, … Read the rest